U.S. companies so far are surviving China’s factory shutdown. But the next few weeks are crucial.

 U.S. entrepreneur James Mault is hanging his hopes on March 1.
-That’s the day his Chinese manufacturing partner is supposed to reopen and start churning out medical devices after shutting down over the coronavirus.
+That’s the day his Chinese manufacturing partner is supposed to reopen and start churning out medical devices after shutting down over the novel coronavirus.

 The engineers are already back to work at the facility in southern China, which makes medical equipment for several Western companies.
 Hundreds of assembly-line workers are supposed to return on Sunday, Mault said.